HazeDT/Awesome-Explainable-IFD-Library/README.md

 # ![Awesome](https://img.shields.io/badge/Awesome-Yes-brightgreen) ![Last update](https://img.shields.io/badge/Last%20update-20250628-blue) ![Paper number](https://img.shields.io/badge/Paper%20Number-169-orange)

-This is a repository about **Explainable intelligent fault diagnosis methods**, including papers, code, datasets etc.
+This is a repository about **Explainable intelligent fault diagnosis (XIFD) methods**, including papers, code, datasets etc.

 We will continue to update this repository and hope this repository can benefit your research.